 With this method, you will take a local bus to Yudanaka Station, the nearest train station from the Snow Monkey Park.
-There are two bus stops near the park: the Snow Monkey bus stop and the Kanbayashi Onsen bus stop.
+There are two local bus routes with stops near the monkey park: the Snow Monkey bus stop and the Kanbayashi Onsen bus stop.
 If you use the Snow Monkey bus stop, take the Shiga Kogen Bus Line to Yudanaka Station.
 From the Kanbayashi Onsen bus stop, take the Kanbayashi Bus Line to the Yudanaka Station.
 From Yudanaka Station, take the Nagano Dentetsu (Nagaden) Line to the Nagano Station.

 We recommend taking the limited express train (either the Snow Monkey Express or the Yukemuri Express train), which will get you all the way to Nagano Station without any transfers in 45 to 50 minutes.
 The other option is the take the local train from Yudanaka Station, which will take around 70 minutes and requires a transfer at Shinano-Nakano Station.

 This option lets you take the JR train straight to the Azumino area but requires a ride on a local bus or taxi to get the popular sightseeing spots.
 From Nagano Station, simply take the Sinonoi Line train to Akashina Station, which takes about one hour.
 Akashina Station is a bit far from the major points of interest in Azumino but during the peak sightseeing seasons (late April to early November), you can catch a local sightseeing bus from the station to places like the Daio Wasabi Farm, local art museums, and the Hotaka Station area.
 The bus operates differently depending on the exact dates, so you may want to check the schedule here beforehand.
 Another option would be to take a taxi if for some reason the bus times do not work out.

-You can take either the Wide View Shinano limited express train or the JR local Shinonoi Line train to Matsumoto.
-The Wide View Shinano will get you to Matsumoto in 48 minutes but costs more.
-The local train will take about 1 hour and 15 minutes to Matsumoto but costs less and if you have a JR Pass, you can ride this train at no extra charge, unlike the limited express.
+This option takes longer, but allows you to go take the train to Azumino’s main station, Hotaka Station, and is a good choice if you want to make a stop in Matsumoto first.
+You can take either the Limited Express Shinano – recommended – or the local Shinonoi Line to Matsumoto.
+The Limited Express Shinano will get you to Matsumoto in 48-minutes but costs more while the local train will take about 75-minutes to Matsumoto but costs less and if you have a JR Pass, you can ride this train at no extra charge, unlike the limited express.